romkatv/powerlevel10k/README.md

 #### Zsh patch

-The bug described above has been fixed in [this branch]( https://github.com/romkatv/zsh/tree/fix-winchanged).
-The idea behind the fix is to use `sc` (save cursor) terminal capability before printing prompt and `rc` (restore cursor) to move cursor back to the same position when prompt needs to be refreshed.
+The bug described above has been partially fixed (only for some terminals) in [this branch]( https://github.com/romkatv/zsh/tree/fix-winchanged).
+The idea behind the fix is to use `sc` (save cursor) terminal capability before printing prompt and `rc` (restore cursor) to move cursor back to the original position when prompt needs to be refreshed.

-*Note*: The patch doesn't work on Alacritty.
-On the plus side, it doesn't make things worse.
+The patch works only on terminals that reflow saved cursor position together with text when the terminal window is resized.
+The patch has no observable effect on terminals that don't reflow text on resize (both patched and unpatched Zsh behave correctly) and on terminals that reflow text but not saved cursor position (both patched and unpatched Zsh redraw prompt at the same incorrect position).
+In other words, the patch fixes the resizing issue on some terminals while keeping the behavior unchanged on others.

 There are two alternative approaches to fixing the bug that may seem to work at first glance but in fact don't: